 Trump touts economic successes, including record-low unemployment among African Americans

-President Trump touted the country’s economic success during his first year in office, highlighting a record-low jobless rate among African Americans.
+President Trump on Saturday touted the country’s economic successes during his first year in office, highlighting a record-low jobless rate among African Americans.

-“The African American unemployment rate fell to 6.8%, the lowest rate in 45 years,” Trump tweeted on Saturday.
+“The African American unemployment rate fell to 6.8%, the lowest rate in 45 years,” Trump tweeted.
 "I am so happy about this News!”

-The post also mentioned that The Washington Post, which Trump frequently accuses of publishing “fake” or unfairly critical news about his presidency.
+The post also mentioned that The Washington Post, which Trump frequently accuses of publishing “fake” or unfairly critical news about his presidency, recongized his economic success.

-“And, in the Washington Post (of all places), headline states, ‘Trumps first year jobs numbers were very, very good.’”
+“And, in the Washington Post (of all places), headline states, ‘Trumps first year jobs numbers were very, very good.' "

 The unemployment rate for African-Americans fell to 6.8 percent in December, the lowest level since the government began tracking such data in 1972.